karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 # Steps

-After reading a little bit about how to set everything up I begin building my site
+After reading a little bit about how to set everything up I begin building my site.

 ## Install Hugo